 Chasing and repousse’; a natural evolution of anticlastic forming brings the student to the ultimate expression of forming metal by use of chasing hammers, and chasing and repousse’ tools.
 The result is a range of very refined, sophisticated pieces of jewelry of great lightness and surprising shapes.

-Basic theory, understanding of special properties of metal, forming and character of the metal sheet.
+Theoretical knowledge of the properties, modeling methods and characteristics of the metal sheet.
 Cutting of the sheet blank and its initial forming on specific stakes.
 Stretching and compression of the metal.
 Hammering and planishing.
 Hot forging of chasing and repousse’ tools and how to hold and work with them.
 Creation of hollow artefact.

 Finishing touch of relief using the chasing tools.
 Closing and finishing of the metal sheet.